-- travelling to an area where polio is common or where an outbreak has recently occurred
+- travelling to an area where polio is common or where an outbreak has recently occured

-- living with or caring for someone who may be infected with the poliovirus
+- living with or caring for someone who may be currently infected with the poliovirus

 - being unimmunised and having contact with someone recently immunised with the oral polio vaccine.